Michel Girouard

 Michel Girouard (August 22, 1944 – April 9, 2021) was a Quebec journalist.

 Biography

-During his childhood, Michel Girouard participated in Les ondes enfantines, which was broadcast on CBC television.
+Girouard was born in Outremont, Quebec (now a borough of Montreal).
+During his childhood, Michel Girouard participated in Les ondes enfantines, which was broadcast on CBC Television.
 At the age of 17, he was asked to become editor of the weekly La Patrie, which targeted young people.
 With Joël Denis, he also co-hosted the CKAC radio program "Salut les copains" that focused on youth.

 In the following years, Michel Girouard launched some 45 rpm recordings, including: